Deniable encryption

-In cryptography and steganography, plausibly deniable encryption describes encryption techniques where the existence of an encrypted file or message is deniable in the sense that an adversary cannot prove that the plaintext data exists.
+In cryptography and steganography, plausibly deniable encryption describes encryption techniques in which the existence of an encrypted file or message is deniable in the sense that an adversary cannot prove that the plaintext data exists.

 The users may convincingly deny that a given piece of data is encrypted, or that they are able to decrypt a given piece of encrypted data, or that some specific encrypted data exists.
 Such denials may or may not be genuine.
 For example, it may be impossible to prove that the data is encrypted without the cooperation of the users.
 If the data is encrypted, the users genuinely may not be able to decrypt it.
 Deniable encryption serves to undermine an attacker's confidence either that data is encrypted, or that the person in possession of it can decrypt it and provide the associated plaintext.

-In their pivotal 1996 paper, Ran Canetti, Cynthia Dwork, Moni Naor, and Rafail Ostrovsky introduced the concept of deniable encryption, a cryptographic breakthrough that ensures privacy even under coercion.
-This concept allows encrypted communication participants to plausibly deny the true content of their messages.
-Their work lays the foundational principles of deniable encryption, illustrating its critical role in protecting privacy against forced disclosures.
-This research has become a cornerstone for future advancements in cryptography, emphasizing the importance of deniable encryption in maintaining communication security.
-The notion of deniable encryption was used by Julian Assange and Ralf Weinmann in the Rubberhose filesystem.
+Ran Canetti, Cynthia Dwork, Moni Naor, and Rafail Ostrovsky introduced the concept of deniable encryption in a paper in 1996.
+The notion of deniable encryption was used by Julian Assange and Ralf Weinmann in the Rubberhose file system.

 Function

 Deniable encryption makes it impossible to prove the origin or existence of the plaintext message without the proper decryption key.
 This may be done by allowing an encrypted message to be decrypted to different sensible plaintexts, depending on the key used.
-This allows the sender to have plausible deniability if compelled to give up their encryption key.
+This allows the sender to have plausible deniability if compelled to give up the encryption key.